toreae/Spoon-Knife/README.md

 For some more information on how to fork a repository, [check out our guide, "Forking Projects""](http://guides.github.com/overviews/forking/).
 Thanks! :sparkling_heart:

 This is my experiment.
 Thanky you :)

+My next experiment is:
+- [ ] make a develop branch
+- [ ] make chances to the develop branch
+- [ ] add a feature branch
+- [ ] make changes to the feature branch
+- [ ] merge the feature brach into the develop branch
+- [ ] merge the develop branch into the master branch, with a release number tag.

+Sounds simple? not to me ;)